HackTheMak/quarterly-earnings-machine-learning-algo/README.md

 - pip3 install alpaca_trade_api

 Follow the instructions from the links below, but use "python3" or "pip3" when the command line instructions have "python" or "pip".

+# Create a Service Account for Google ML
+With the instructions below and of the current code in this fork, a Service Account will need to be created.
+When at the Google Cloud Platform part of the article(s) below, to create the Service Account:
+- Click on the three horizontal lines left of the Google Cloud Platform menu bar.
+- Click on IAM & Admin > Then Click on Service Accounts
+- Provide a Name for the account
+- Leave the Service Account ID as is, it should be already set to the project
+- Provide a description if you like
+- Click on Create
+- Select Role: AutoML - Predictor
+-- 1st Role: Select AutoML and then Predictor
+- Click on Continue
+- Click on Update
+- Download the JSON key file
+- Once downloaded, move the json file to a preferred place or within this script's folder.
+- Edit the file, "gcp_automl_predictor.py"
+- Insert the path and filename of the json file into the quotes of line 14 -- Example: os.environ["GOOGLE_APPLICATION_CREDENTIALS"]="/home/MyUserName/Python/Algo/MySecFile.json"

+# To Run the MakeTrades.py Script
+- python3 MakeTrades.py --keys InsertYourAlpacaIDHere --secret InsertYourAlpacaSecretKeyHere --model InsertYourFullGoogleModelNameHere
+- Example: python3 MakeTrades.py --keys FGDFGSDFGHSDFGSD --secret AGFDGasdaf3243wfsaDSFSAADFA345sSDRSEss --model projects/121212121212/locations/us-central1/models/LNG121212121212121212121212

 # quarterly-earnings-machine-learning-algo